hande-qmc/hande/documentation/manual/interact.rst

 and to enable multiple interactions with a running calculation.

 HANDE.COMM is a lua script, in a similar fashion to the input file, but has a much more restricted range of options.
-Settings which can be changed are:
+Options which can be set or modified are:

-**softexit**
+softexit
-    Boolean.
+    type: boolean.

     End the calculation immediately but still perform any post-processing (e.g. dumping out a restart file).
 This is useful for cleanly terminating a converged calculation